DrZFCT/DrZFCT.github.io/_posts/2024-06-28-hypothesis-testing.markdown

 ---

-# Why Hypothesis Testing Instead of Classification?
+What is the difference between Hypothesis Testing and Classification?

+# Neymann-Pearson Paradigm

 # Multiple Hypothesis Testing